carobgt/MATS_9.0/README.md

 This repository contains the code for a mechanistic interpretability investigation into how a GPT-2 model, trained from scratch on random walks over 4x4 grids, develops internal representations of space.

-Using a suite of causal experiments, we trace the emergence of a "cognitive map" through the model's layers, identifying the specific circuits responsible for directional updates, coordinate representation, and functional reasoning.

 ## Setup

 1. Install dependencies: